pantolin/qugar/README.md

 python3 -m pip -v install -r ./python/build-requirements.txt python3 -m pip -v install --no-build-isolation ./python -U
 ```
-If you want to use QUGaR's functionalities together with FEniCSx library, [install also DOLFINx](https://github.com/FEniCS/dolfinx#installation), including [pyvista](https://pyvista.org) dependency.
+If you want to use QUGaR's functionalities together with FEniCSx library, [install also DOLFINx (v0.9.0)](https://github.com/FEniCS/dolfinx#installation), including [pyvista](https://pyvista.org) dependency.

 Further details about the installation of the C++ and Python modules can be found at https://pantolin.github.io/qugar/main/installation.html.